content-left-bg.png

 This card will be valid for one year from the date of your child's registration.

 Children aged 5 to 14 years fall under the child travel concession category.
-Students aged 15 years or older are eligible for a secondary student concession fare and will need to show their home ID card when they are buying tickets.
+Students aged 15 years or older are eligible for secondary student concession fares.

 The Home Education Unit will send out ID cards as quickly as possible.
 Our officers usually process ID cards within a week, but there can sometimes be delays.